Please enable JavaScript in your browser.

 September 2023 to April 2024

-Our first monthly meetings encompassing the academic year, this series of workshops asked emerging scholars to discuss how their work was challenging maritime orthodoxies, whether it was through urbanity, materialism, archival and fictional narratives, indigeneity, environmental studies, or even other disciplines such as anthropology and archaeology.
+Our first monthly meetings encompassing the academic year, this series of workshops with six meetings, four led by workshop attendees, asked emerging scholars to discuss how their work was challenging maritime orthodoxies, whether it was through urbanity, materialism, archival and fictional narratives, indigeneity, environmental studies, or even other disciplines such as anthropology and archaeology.

 New Horizons - Workshops for Emerging Scholars in Maritime History